 - Coordinating with your Perdoo Coach for tutoring and mentoring sessions.

-Once you’ve decided who the Ambassador will be, add him/her to Perdoo to ensure he/she continues to receive important information relevant to his/her role.
+Once you’ve decided who the Ambassador will be, add them to Perdoo to ensure they continue to receive important information relevant to their role.

 Create a detailed project plan

 A project plan will be your roadmap to success.
 It will give you a clear picture of the timeline you need to follow; what needs to happen when and who needs to be involved.

 Things usually fall through the cracks so having a plan will reduce friction and keep things on track.

 When putting your plan together, make sure you include these essentials: